 Well… Let’s do it:

-💪 In Fibery you can connect Apps (bases).
+💪 In Fibery you can connect Spaces (bases).
 Thus we can create a separate Software Development application, configure it and connect to Product Tracker.
 Here are the basics:

-Let’s add some more use cases into Fibery SoftDev app: bugs tracking, people workload and some chart:
+Let’s add some more use cases into Fibery SoftDev space: bugs tracking, people workload and some chart:

 Now we’re ready to decompose both tools to the building blocks.
 Boring, but an important section.
 Hold on!